EastfordCommunicator/website/articles/33/3/ees-sign-contest.md

+---
-HEAD: EES Sign Contest Winner Announced
+title: EES Sign Contest Winner Announced
+---

 EASTFORD --- The votes have been tallied, and the results are in.